-Web security experts and penetration testers use automated web application security scanners to ease the penetration testing process, such as ensure that all of the web application's attack surfaces are tested properly in a fashionable amount of time.
+Web security experts and penetration testers use automated web application security scanners to ease the penetration testing process, such as to ensure that all of the web application's attack surfaces are rapidly and properly tested.
 Though automated tools can also introduce some problems as well, as explained in this post.

 If the user using the web security scanner is unable to exploit a particular web application vulnerability due to lack of knowledge or experience, such vulnerability is considered as false positive and will never be fixed.

-First it is important to point out that web application security scanners are never going to replace professional penetration testers, but penetration testers will never be as efficient as automated scanners.
-In a website penetration test both software and humans are required.
-Though automation and modern technology are allowing us to automate much more, thus penetration tests require much less human intervention.
+First, it is important to point out that web application security scanners are never going to replace professional penetration testers, but penetration testers will never be as efficient as automated scanners.
+In a website penetration test, both software and humans are required.
+Through automation and modern technology are allowing us to automate much more, thus penetration tests require much less human intervention.